Surrogacy in California

 TOTAL (estimated) $140,000–$200,000+

 * Ranges reflect typical full-service agency journeys in California.
 Costs vary based on surrogate experience, transfer attempts, egg donor need, and insurance variables.
-See our California surrogacy cost guide for a detailed breakdown.
+See our surrogacy cost breakdown for a detailed breakdown.

 One insurance consideration specific to California: the state is a lien state.
 If your surrogate uses her personal health insurance for the pregnancy, her insurer may place a lien on her compensation to recover costs.
 A surrogacy-specific or ACA-compliant policy avoids this — and your agency should help you address this before the journey begins.